DerGuru/The-Resonant/Chapters/P2-17_Network Leak.md

 "Switching to consonants only," she replied to all, and the room’s background disagreeableness folded a notch flatter.

 “Bucket one complete,” Milo said.
 “Bucket two… and close.
 Now for the ‘desk drawer.’
 See if the drawer has secrets.”
 His mouth skewed.
-“Spoke too soon—look: a feed named **HOUSEKEEPING.CRON**.
+“Spoke too soon - look: a feed named **HOUSEKEEPING.CRON**.
 That’s the font cache mimic from the sabotage.
 Same fingerprints.”

 “Pull a page and stop,” Lina said.

 Milo did.
 The page came with a smell: not literal, but the kind of metadata that made your stomach step left.
-A slanted glyph tucked into a comment—like a seven whose tail wanted to be a one.
+A slanted glyph tucked into a comment - like a seven whose tail wanted to be a one.

 “Seen that,” Jason murmured.
 “At the upstairs counter, in a binder.
 It hid when I looked twice.”

 “Copy made.
 And… that’s enough.”
 Milo killed the session, palmed his snack wrappers with the muscle memory of a man raised by librarians, and wiped the **eye’s** cable with a fiber cloth like it had feelings.

 "Two new presences in the building.
-Entrance camera blinked once—probe, not record.
+Entrance camera blinked once - probe, not record.
 They are walking like people who think walking is permission," RAE informed them.

 “Time to be elsewhere,” Lina said, already rolling cables with surgical speed.